puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 1. Connect to the agent node as a privileged user and install the [Windows agent](./install_windows.html).

-2. As a privileged user, add the non-root user with the following command: `puppet resource user <non-root username> ensure=present managehome=true password="puppet" groups="Users"`.
+2. As a privileged user, add the non-privileged user with the following command: `puppet resource user <non-privileged username> ensure=present managehome=true password="puppet" groups="Users"`.

+  **Note**: If the non-privileged user needs remote desktop access, edit the user resource to include the "Remote Desktop Users" group.

 3. While still connected as a privileged user, disable the pe-puppet service with `puppet resource service pe-puppet ensure=stopped enable=false`.

-4. Log out of the Windows agent machine and log back in as the non-root user, and then run the following command:
+4. Log out of the Windows agent machine and log back in as the non-privileged user, and then run the following command:

-   `puppet agent -t --certname "<non-root username>" --server "<master hostname>"`
+   `puppet agent -t --certname "<non-privileged username>" --server "<master hostname>"`

    This puppet run will submit a cert request to the master and will create a `~/.puppet` directory structure in the non-root user’s home directory.

-5. As the non-root user, create a Puppet configuration file (`%USERPROFILE%/.puppet/puppet.conf`) to specify the agent certname and the hostname of the master:
+5. As the non-privileged user, create a Puppet configuration file (`%USERPROFILE%/.puppet/puppet.conf`) to specify the agent certname and the hostname of the master:

     	[main]
-     	 certname = <non-root username>
+     	 certname = <non-privileged username>
          server = <master hostname>
-        .
-        .
-        .

 6. While still connected as the non-privileged user, send a cert request to the master by running puppet with `puppet agent -t`.

 7. On the master node, as a privileged user, sign the certificate request using the console or by running `puppet cert sign nonrootuser`.